vipulgpt10/eid-fall2018/4_project/README.md

 Connect DHT22 sensor at GPIO 4 (Pin #7)

-Server Files: project3.py, project3.ui, login.ui
+Server Files: project3.py, project3.ui, login.ui protocol_server.py

-Client Files: proj3.py, proj3.ui
+Client Files: proj4.py, proj4.ui

-To execute servevr: python3 project2.py userid: vipraja password:vipraja
+To execute server for AWS iot: python3 project3.py userid: vipraja password:vipraja To execute server for Protocol profiling: python3 protocol_server.py

-To execute client: python3 proj3.py userid: vipul password: lol
+To execute client: python3 proj4.py userid: vipulgpt10 password: lol

 Project Work:
+Protocol Profiling: Calculates the total and average roundtrip time of protocols: MQTT using Mosquitto broker, CoAP and Websocket

 A PyQt5 GUI application to display temperature and humidity values on the window along with date and time and uploading data to AWS Server.
 It also has a client side (using tornado) which fetches the values from AWS server and displays on the interface.